jbotsim/JBotSim/src/examples/xml/README.md

 Theses files can be loaded invoking *main* method of JTopology as follows:

-`$ java -cp jbotsim.jar jbotsim.ui.JTolopogy filename.xml`
+`$ java-cp jbotsim.jar jbotsimx.ui.JTolopogy filename.xml`

 or if you do not use JBotSim jar file, you must specify where JBotsim class files are located.